saintsauceee/saintsauceee/README.md

 ---

 ### 📚 Currently Learning
-- ⚙️ Scalable Infrastruture for Backend Systems
+- Scalable Infrastruture for Backend Systems
-- 🔒 Robustness in Multimodal Grounding for LLMs
+- Robustness in Multimodal Grounding for LLMs
-- 🤖 Reinforcement Learning for LLMs
+- Reinforcement Learning for LLMs

+---

+### 🚀 Some more interesting stuff I worked on
+- Improving Mathematical CoT for Small LLMs using RL (private repo)
+- Deep Research Multi-Agent System for Reddit (private repo)
+- TinyTorch: ML Library Written in C (public repo, in progress ...)

 ---